What is Blue Monday?

-- Remember though what the boundaries are; a line manager is not a medical professional and so knowing your limits is important.
+- Remember though what the boundaries are; a line manager is not (usually!) a medical professional and is not an expert on their employee’s situation and so knowing your limits is important.
 Whilst you want to listen and be attentive to what they are telling you, recognise when you may need to direct them to a medical professional for further help.

 - If there is an Employee Assistance Programme (EAP) in place, be sure to remind them of the service and how it is used.

 - If an employee does need a period of sickness absence, then maintaining an agreed level or regular contact throughout is key for supporting their eventual return to work.

 If your employees are dealing with any mental health issues we are here to help.
 We offer Level 2 Mental Health First Aid training which has been designed to help employers to provide a positive mental health culture within the workplace.
 The course also provides learners with comprehensive knowledge on a range of the most common mental health conditions and the skills to be able to act should a condition be suspected.